dhleong/pepper-mint/README.md

 #### Mint Cookie

+> 🚨 NOTE: Mint no longer seems to issue these.
+This information will
+> remain for historical purposes, but you should probably just ignore it and
+> only provide the `user` and `pass` parameters to the PepperMint constructor.
+> If you do happen to still have `ius_session` and `thx_guid` you can continue
+> to provide them, as they do occasionally still work.
+PepperMint will try
+> to use them first, if provided, then fallback to the new auth method
+> which always opens a browser.

 Because of an update to the authorization flow of Mint.com, the API now requires a couple cookies, which are passed to the *pepper-mint* library as a string.
 These are called `ius_session` and `thx_guid`.